title: “Is Intermittent Fasting Sabotaging Your Gains?”

 This is where I see the most carnage.
 Guys doing 20+ hour fasts and trying to crush heavy leg days or high-volume upper sessions.
 Your glycogen stores are depleted, cortisol is elevated, and you’re essentially asking your body to perform at its worst while expecting optimal adaptations.

 In my experience, training performance drops significantly after 16-18 hours of fasting, especially for glycolytic activities.
-If you’re enhanced and running compounds that help maintain performance (like I discuss in my PED protocols), you might push this further, but natural lifters are playing with fire.
+If you’re enhanced and running compounds that help maintain performance, you might push this further, but natural lifters are playing with fire.
+For a smarter approach to training, see my guide on how to train like a pro bodybuilder without steroids.

 The Caloric Restriction Trap